hc-wg/sagepaysuite/README.md

 __Requirements__

-  - The ZIP file named **Ebizmarts_SagePaySuiteM2-1.1.8.zip**
+  - The ZIP file named **Ebizmarts_SagePaySuiteM2-1.1.9.zip**
   - Access to the Magento 2 server via SSH
   - The unzip command should be available, check by running `which unzip`
   - [Composer](https://getcomposer.org/) needs to be installed in the server

 __Installation__

-  1. Check file integrity by running this command on the terminal `php -r "if (hash_file('SHA384', 'Ebizmarts_SagePaySuiteM2-1.1.8.zip') === 'b3866003bad42d0e7f800ede08873fd667c8593d910a598d3b50554bfaabab29651b7a2e1ee9efce591966ef9ce3afb8') { echo 'Installer verified'; } else { echo 'Installer corrupt'; unlink('Ebizmarts_SagePaySuiteM2-1.1.8.zip'); } echo PHP_EOL;"`

-  2. Upload the ZIP file to the Magento 2 server
+  1. Upload the ZIP file to the Magento 2 server.

-  3. Get access to the Magento 2 server
+  2. Get access to the Magento 2 server.

-  4. Go to the Magento2 modules folder
+  3. Go to the Magento2 modules folder.

     $ cd $MAGENTO_FOLDER$/app/code

-  5. Create the directory (if it does not exist) that will hold the module contents `$ mkdir -p Ebizmarts/SagePaySuite`
+  4. Create the directory (if it does not exist) that will hold the module contents `$ mkdir -p Ebizmarts/SagePaySuite`

-  6. Go to the SagePaySuite folder
+  5. Go to the SagePaySuite folder

     $ cd $MAGENTO_FOLDER$/app/code/Ebizmarts/SagePaySuite

-  7. Uncompress Sage Pay Suite package
+  6. Uncompress Sage Pay Suite package

-    $ unzip /PATH/TO/PACKAGE/Ebizmarts_SagePaySuiteM2-1.1.8.zip
+    $ unzip /PATH/TO/PACKAGE/Ebizmarts_SagePaySuiteM2-1.1.9.zip

-  8. This will create the following content in $MAGENTO_FOLDER$/app/code
+  7. This will create the following content in $MAGENTO_FOLDER$/app/code
     <pre>
     └── Ebizmarts
         └── SagePaySuite